Robert Peary: Marriage and family

 On August 11, 1888, Peary married Josephine Diebitsch, a business school valedictorian who thought that women should be more than just mothers.
 Diebitsch had started working at the Smithsonian Institution when she was 19 or 20 years old, replacing her father after he became ill and filling his position as a linguist.
 In 1886, she resigned from the Smithsonian upon becoming engaged to Peary.

 The newlyweds honeymooned in Atlantic City, New Jersey, then moved to Philadelphia, where Peary was assigned.
 Peary's mother accompanied them on their honeymoon, and she moved into their Philadelphia apartment, which caused friction between the two women.
 Josephine told Peary that his mother should return to live in Maine.

-They had two children together, Marie Ahnighito (born 1893) and Robert Peary, Jr. His daughter wrote several books, including The Red Caboose (1932) a children's book about the Arctic adventures published by William Morrow and Company.
+They had two children together, Marie Ahnighito (born 1893) and Robert Peary Jr. His daughter wrote several books, including The Red Caboose (1932) a children's book about the Arctic adventures published by William Morrow and Company.
 As an explorer, Peary was frequently gone for years at a time.
 In their first 23 years of marriage, he spent only three with his wife and family.

 Peary and his aide, Henson, both had relationships with Inuit women outside of marriage and fathered children with them.
 Peary appears to have started a relationship with Aleqasina (Alakahsingwah) when she was about 14 years old.
-She bore him at least two children, including a son called Kaala, Karree, or Kali.
+They had at least two children, including a son called Kaala, Karree, or Kali.
 French explorer and ethnologist Jean Malaurie was the first to report on Peary's descendants after spending a year in Greenland in 1951–52.

 S. Allen Counter, a Harvard neuroscience professor interested in Henson's role in the Arctic expeditions, went to Greenland in 1986.
 He found Peary's son Kali and Henson's son Anaukaq, then octogenarians, and some of their descendants.
 Counter arranged to bring the men and their families to the United States to meet their American relatives and see their fathers' gravesites.
 In 1991, Counter wrote about the episode in his book, North Pole Legacy: Black, White, and Eskimo (1991).
 He also gained national recognition of Henson's role in the expeditions.
 A documentary by the same name was also released.
 Wally Herbert also noted the relationship and children in his book The Noose of Laurels, published in 1989.